A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Related Work

 \paragraph{General unification of fixed-point methods: parallel-chord methods}

 While connections between Newton's method and Picard iterations have been made before outside of the machine learning literature, our contribution is the tight coupling of these methods to LDSs in the context of parallel evaluation of nonlinear sequences. \citet[Ch.
-7]{ortega2000iterative} considered the problem of solving a nonlinear equation $F(\mathbf{x}) = 0$.
-They showed that Newton and Picard iterations are special cases of what they call \emph{parallel-chord methods}\footnote{The term ``parallel'' here does not have to do with parallelized computation over a sequence length, but rather comes from a geometric perspective on Newton's method: solve a nonlinear equation by iteratively solving a linear approximation to it, i.e. forming a ``chord'' that is ``parallel'' to the nonlinear function at our current guess for its root.}, where each iterate is given by
+7]{ortega2000iterative} considered the problem of solving a nonlinear equation $\mathbf{F}(\mathbf{x}) = \mathbf{0}$.
+They showed that Newton and Picard iterations are special cases of general iterative methods where each iterate is given by

-for some matrix $T$, and they proved convergence rates for these methods.
+for some matrix $\widetilde{\mathbf{J}}(\mathbf{x}^{(i)})$.
 We discuss the relationship between the unifying frameworks put forward in \citet{ortega2000iterative} and in our paper at greater length in \Cref{app:parallel_chord}.
 The primary difference is that by focusing on the setting of nonlinear sequence evaluation, we bring into greater focus the role of the Jacobian of the dynamics function.
 Moreover, by unifying fixed-point iterations in the language of LDSs, we emphasize their parallelizability over the sequence length using the parallel scan \citep{blelloch1990prefix}.